Optical constraints on the coldest metal-poor population: Discussion

 On the other hand, the behaviour of the $z_{PS1}-W1$ colour of subdwarfs is similar to that of the $J-W1$ colour.
 Unlike the $z_{PS1}-W1$ vs. $W1-W2$ diagram, the observations agree with model predictions in the $J-W1$ vs. $W1-W2$ diagram (we only plot the LOWZ models in Fig.~\ref{colourcolour2}).
-The LOWZ and SONORA models predict that the $J-W1$ colours get significant redder for objects cooler than about 1000\,K when metallicity decreases, and the temperature is the main driver for the metal-poor objects to have the $J-W1$ colours shifted redward.
-However, the hotter end of both models (1300--1600\,K) exhibits the same problem in the $J-W1$ colours as in $z_{PS1}-W1$.
+The LOWZ and SONORA models predict that the $J-W1$ colours get significant redder for objects cooler than about 1000~K when metallicity decreases, and the temperature is the main driver for the metal-poor objects to have the $J-W1$ colours shifted redward.
+However, the hotter end of both models (1300--1600~K) exhibits the same problem in the $J-W1$ colours as in $z_{PS1}-W1$.
 They also do not accurately reproduce the observed L subdwarfs, as well as the extreme cold solar-metallicity Y2 and Y4 dwarfs.
-Solar-metallicity T dwarfs exhibit greater dispersion across the spectral type in the $J-W1$ colour (around 2 mag) compare to the $z_{PS1}-W1$ colour (around 1.5 mag) This increased dispersion makes Group II harder to distinguish (the intermediate-metal-poor T dwarf group).
-In Fig.~\ref{colourcolour2}, the spectral types of each metal-poor object are shown, but no clear temperature gradient is evident.
+Solar-metallicity T dwarfs exhibit greater dispersion across the spectral type in the $J-W1$ colour (around 2 mag) compare to the $z_{PS1}-W1$ colour (around 1.5 mag) In Fig.~\ref{colourcolour2}, the spectral types of each metal-poor object are shown, but no clear temperature gradient is evident.